analogdevicesinc/MaximAI_Documentation/Guides/Making Your Own Audio and Image Classification Application Using Keyword Spotting and Cats-vs-Dogs.md

 ## Modifying KWS to Create Your Own Keyword Spotting

 The data loader (ai8x-training/datasets/kws20.py) automatically downloads Google's speech command dataset.
 The dataset consists of over 100k of utterances of 35 different words stored as one-second .wave format files sampled at 16kHz.
-For this demo, the model is trained with the above 20 words as desired classes, and the rest are all labeled as an 'unknown' class (21 classes).
+For this demo, the model is trained with the below 20 words as desired classes, and the rest are all labeled as an 'unknown' class (21 classes).

 Speech command classes: